Teaching

 Feedback

-Students will receive formative feedback from their project supervisor during and up to the project hand-in deadline.
-The poster session and oral presentation also offer opportunities for feedback on the student's ideas and thinking.
+Students will receive formative feedback from their project supervisor during, and up to, the project hand-in deadline.
+The poster session and oral presentation also offer opportunities for feedback on the student's ideas and thinking, as well as formative feedback on the presentations itself.

 Students will receive further feedback regarding other aspects of their work from their supervisor, Director of Studies, option course leaders, and the designated Course Co-ordinator.